luxfi/docs/docs/tooling/luxjs-guides/cross-chain-transfers.md

 LuxJS allows you to create and sign transactions locally which is why it is the recommended way to transfer LUX between chains.
-We are moving away from using LuxGo's keystore because it requires you to keep your keys on a full node which makes them a target for malicious hackers.
+We are moving away from using Luxd's keystore because it requires you to keep your keys on a full node which makes them a target for malicious hackers.

 ### Example Code